FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 The overall principles behind _Nebula_ are quite straightforward.
 At any given time, and for every frequency, the engine computes the position of a frequency in space (2D in stereo and 3D for multi-channel surround).
 This position is taken as the center of gravity of the various channels, weighted by the relative amplitude of the signal in their corresponding channel.
 A color-intensity mapped projection is computed for the multi-speaker plane, giving a spectrum-space frame constrained to the surround sound field radius or sphere.
 Past analysis frames are progressively “forgotten”, using blur and dimming, in order to make place for new information, which gives the graphic display increased legibility and its characteristic 'nebulous' quality.

 ![](include/SpatRevolution_UserGuide_-102.jpg)

+## Display output drop-down

+Located on top of the 3D view, the “display output” drop-down allows choosing which point of the signal path to display.

+For example, working in an HOA room create 3D view that does not show any speaker.
+This is because of the very nature of how ambisonic work.
+But it also means that you cannot use Nebula in that kind of room.
+This is where this “display output” feature becomes handy.
+Instead of showing the actual HOA scene, it is possible to choose to look at the sound scene at the transcoding stage to see what happens with Nebula on the speaker array.

 ## Virtual Room Concepts

 ![](include/SpatRevolution_UserGuide_-104.jpg)